 The tilt switch has also caused some grief,

 if your bike doesn't start check that its in the

 right orientation.
-If it's been fitted incorrectly it sends a
+If it's upside down it sends a

-signal to the CPU that the bike is lying on it's side or upside down and
+signal to the CPU that the bike is upside down and

 The standard instrument panel is good to use does